louayshaat/Incident_response/Lab_Guide.md

 Launch CloudFormation Stack [here](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-1#/stacks/new?stackName=GuardDuty-Hands-On&templateURL=https://securityroadshowbucket.s3-ap-southeast-2.amazonaws.com/cloud9.yml) to setup the Cloud9

+Follow the default promots and click on create stack.
-Give the stack a name and deploy
+Proceed once the stack is complete

+### 1.2 Start Cloud9

+From the CLoudformation view, click on outputs and the URL for the cloud9 environment will be visible.
+Click on the link tom open your IDE.

-### 1.2 Amazon CloudWatch Logs
+### 1.3 Amazon CloudWatch Logs

 [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) can be used to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, Amazon Route 53, Amazon VPC Flow Logs, and other sources.